danielcbit/apcctrl/doc/manual/manual.rst

 a DNS server in the Network section of the Control Panel.
 This problem should be apparent only when running a slave configuration.
-In this case, when you specify the name of the master in your apcupsd.conf file, apcupsd will be unable to resolve the name to a valid IP address.
+In this case, when you specify the name of the master in your apcctrl.conf file, apcupsd will be unable to resolve the name to a valid IP address.
 To circumvent this problem, simply enter the address as an IP address rather than a hostname, or alternatively, ensure that you have a valid DNS server configured on your system.